Facts and stats about the Ross Bachelor of Business Administration class.

 Cross-Campus Transfer for Current U-M Students:

-While attending the University of Michigan, you may apply to the Ross BBA during your freshman year or later.
+While attending the University of Michigan, you may apply to the Ross BBA during your freshman or sophomore year.
 The Cross-Campus Transfer application process is available to students who find an interest in business while at U-M. While the main pathway to enter the BBA program is Preferred Admission, Transfer Admission is available for dual degree students and U-M freshman who have not previously considered business, in addition to external transfer students.
-For the Fall 2018 semester, we will enroll approximately 125 students through Transfer Admission.
+We will enroll approximately 100 students through Cross-Campus Transfer Admission.

 Dates & Deadlines